-Staff and participants take it in turns to prepare meals according to a schedule.
-Meals are usually simple but healthy, combining the flavours of...
+Staff and participants take it in turns to prepare meals on a rota basis.
+Meals are usually simple but healthy, combining the flavours of ingredi...

 Tenerife has a warm and pleasant climate, which is just one of the reasons why it’s such a popular year-round tourist destination.
 With an averag...

 We want you to make the most of the chance to live in – and contribute towards – the most diverse and unique wildernesses and communities on earth.
 Introducing GVI Experiences – immersive adventure, cultural and wellness activities exclusive to GVI that have been specially designed in collaboration with our local partners to support and stimulate sustainable economic development.

 Enhance your impact.
 Expand your adventure.
 Explore your world.

 Joining a GVI program not only allows you to collaborate with communities or work toward preserving unique ecosystems – but it also offers plenty of opportunities to explore the surrounding area or travel further to see what other parts of the region have to offer over weekends.

 Field staff are a great source of advice and have helped us put together the following information on local travel options.
 You can choose to travel before or after your experience with GVI (subject to immigration restrictions), solidifying the lifetime friendships you’ve established on the program.
 Please note that the below options are not included in the program fee, and would be up to you to arrange at your own expense.